 But what’s next, there must be hundreds of options on the market.
 You’re right about that, and that is why I did my research to find some quality induction cooktops.

-This feature rich countertop burner promises to take your cooking to the next level, so that you can easily whip up a delicious meal without using your stovetop.
+This feature rich countertop burners promises to take your cooking to the next level, so that you can easily whip up a delicious meal without using your stovetops.
 I know you are interested in knowing more about this induction cooktop, and that is why we will review it below.